Erdos CTL

 Erdos CTL (sometimes also referred as Shenhua CTL) is a coal liquefaction plant at Ejin Horo Banner in Inner Mongolia, China.
 It is the biggest coal-to-liquids complex outside South Africa with a capacity of 20000 oilbbl/d.

-The plant is owned by Shenhua Coal Liquefaction, a subsidiary of Shenhua Group.
-It uses direct coal liquefaction technology developed by Shenhua Group.
+The plant cost USD 2 billion, and is owned by Shenhua Coal Liquefaction, a subsidiary of Shenhua Group.
+It uses direct coal liquefaction technology in a developed by Shenhua Group.
 In the first phase, three production lines were installed.
 The coal liquefaction reactor was manufactured by China First Heavy Industries.
 Dedicated steel belt cooling systems for a coal slurry solidification were supplied by Sandvik Process Systems.

 Construction of the plant started in 2004 and it was commissioned in 2008.
 Trial operation started in mid-2009.
-Since November 2010, its fully operational.
+Since November 2010, it is fully operational.
+It uses 10,000 tonnes of coal per day, and can produce 3,000 tonnes of oil.
+Annual output capacity is 1 million tonnes, comprising 0.62 million tonnes of diesel, 0.32 million tonnes of naphtha, and 0.07 million tonnes of liquefied petroleum gas.
+For each tonne of product, it uses 7-12 tonnes of fresh water, and outputs 4.8 tonnes of waste water and 9 tonnes of CO_{2}.